-The money issue has two aspects to consider.
-One is that if you are currently a two-income family you will very likely have to become a single-income family.
-It isn't easy, or fair to your kids, to work full-time outside the home and homeschool your children.
-Some are able to pull it off, but it is truly a challenge.
-On the other hand, many homeschool families are able to have one parent work outside the home and the other is able to work from home while homeschooling the children.
+Money is a large issue for homeschooling parents.
+One of the most common issues is if you are currently a two-income family, you will likely have to become a single-income family.
+It isn't easy or fair to your kids to work full-time outside the home and homeschool.
+Some are able to pull it off, but it is a challenge.
+On the other hand, many homeschool families are able to have one parent work outside the home, and the other is able to work from home while homeschooling the children.
 This is also difficult, but it can be done.

 The other aspect of the money issue is the cost of homeschooling supplies.
 Boxed curriculum can be pricey.
 Even if you buy it used, you can spend a small fortune on school supplies if you are not careful.
 Some note it can range from $700 to $1,800 a year, which is more than the cost of public school.
 This, combined with the reduction in income that homeschool families often face, can cause a financial strain on a family.
 However, you can mitigate this by:

 The Choice Is Yours